thesaint123/test/README.md

-echo "hello world, this is a test"
+echo "hello world, this is a test!"